DevExpress/XAF-Blazor-Kubernetes-example/README.md

 kubectl create secret generic devexpress-license --from-literal=key="{your-devexpress-license-key}"
 ```

-Open the [app-depl.yaml](/K8S/app-depl.yaml) file and change the `devexpress` Docker Hub id to yours (or leave it as is to pull the image from the DevExpress repository).
+Open the [app-depl.yaml](/K8S/app-depl.yaml) file and change the `devexpress` Docker Hub ID to yours (or leave it as is to pull the image from the DevExpress repository).
 Apply the deployment manifest:

 ```
 kubectl apply -f ./K8S/app-depl.yaml